Research Experience for Undergraduates

 - Improve communication, writing, and presentation skills

 Possible Research Projects

 - Implementation of Cryptographic Algorithms

 - Role-Based Access Control for Mobile Computing and Applications

 - Secure Mobile Computing

 Who can apply: Undergraduate students in EE/COMPE/CS or related areas and completing their freshman, sophomores or junior years.
 High school graduates who have been accepted at an undergraduate institution but who have not yet started their undergraduate study are also eligible to participate.
 Must be a US citizen or permanent resident.

 Program details: $500/week stipend, on-campus housing and meals provided, travel support is available.
 Activities include workshops on graduate careers, field trips to local industry, and social programs.

 Contact Dr. Bing Wang at 860-486-0582 or email@example.com for more information.
+There is no specific deadline; we enroll on a rolling basis.
 The program is supported with a grant from the National Science Foundation (CISE and DUE divisions).